 Description: This is a support group for parents and family members of adolescents and young adults with an eating disorder.
 It meets on the first Tuesday of each month at Huguenot Road Baptist Church.
 The group begins at 7 pm and ends promptly at 8:30.
 Great video on Eating Disorders.

-- children, adolescents, young women or young men with bulimia or anorexia
+- children, adolescents, young women or young men with bulimia, binge eating or anorexia

 - other support groups on eating disorders in and around richmond va